priyanka240492/priyanka240492/README.md

 # Hi — I’m Lakshmi Priyanka Kaduluri 👋

 **Data Engineering | Cloud Analytics | Time Series Forecasting**
-I am a data engineering professional with over a decade of experience building robust, scalable, and cloud-native data solutions that convert raw data into actionable insights.
+I am a seasoned data engineering professional with more than a decade of experience designing robust, scalable, and cloud-native data ecosystems that transform raw data into strategic insights.

 ---